ChinikaC/Front-End_Project_Bookkeeper_App/README.md

 - Visual Studio Code

 **2. Cloning:**<br>
 You will need to clone this repository onto your device.
-Scroll to the top of this page and click on the green 'Code'.
+Scroll to the top of this page and click on the green 'Code' button.
 Select SSH and copy the link, or simply copy it from here: `git@github.com:ChinikaC/FrontEnd_Project_Bookkeeper_App.git`.

 Next, open your terminal and type in this command:
 `git clone git@github.com:ChinikaC/FrontEnd_Project_Bookkeeper_App.git`

+Then press enter and open the file.

 **3. Installation Pt.2:**<br>
 Go to your terminal and write the following commands: